-The test results showed that in the post-buckling phase of the experiments, the load carrying capacity of the unpressurized specimens decreased more severely that the pressurized ones.
+The test results showed that in the post-buckling phase of the experiments, the load carrying capacity of the unpressurized specimens decreased more severely than the pressurized ones.
 Also the peak moments of the unpressurized specimens were less than the peak moments of the pressurized specimens.
 It was also demonstrated that the maximum curvature that the unpressurized specimens could undergo prior to buckling was in average 71% of the maximum curvature that the pressurized specimens could undergo prior to buckling.
 The comparison of the peak moments measured in two unpressurized tests showed that the effect of the OD/t ratio of the cold bend on the peak moment is greater than the effect of the yield stress of the pipe base metal on the peak moment since the specimen with lower OD/t ratio and lower yield stress exhibited higher peak moment.
-The comparison of the maximum moment and corresponding curvature of cold bent and straight pipes showed that these quantities are decreased due to cold bending.
+The comparison of the maximum moment and corresponding curvature of cold bent and straight pipes showed that these quantities decreased due to cold bending.
 The average critical strain (the maximum strain prior to the formation of local buckling) of a cold bent specimen was measured as 48% of the critical strain of the straight specimen where all specimens have similar dimensions.